aneasystone/github-trending/README.md

 ## Python

+* 【2023-09-19】[kbre93 / every-breath-you-take](https://github.com/kbre93/every-breath-you-take) - Heart Rate Variability Training with the Polar H10 Monitor
+* 【2023-09-19】[opengeos / leafmap](https://github.com/opengeos/leafmap) - A Python package for interactive mapping and geospatial analysis with minimal coding in a Jupyter environment
+* 【2023-09-19】[JoelGMSec / HTTP-Shell](https://github.com/JoelGMSec/HTTP-Shell) - MultiPlatform HTTP Reverse Shell
+* 【2023-09-19】[junruxiong / IncarnaMind](https://github.com/junruxiong/IncarnaMind) - Connect and chat with your multiple documents (pdf and txt) through GPT and Claude LLMs in a minute
 * 【2023-09-18】[sagemath / sage](https://github.com/sagemath/sage) - Main repository of SageMath.
 Now open for Issues and Pull Requests.
 * 【2023-09-18】[KasperskyLab / TinyCheck](https://github.com/KasperskyLab/TinyCheck) - TinyCheck allows you to easily capture network communications from a smartphone or any device which can be associated to a Wi-Fi access point in order to quickly analyze them.
 This can be used to check if any suspect or malicious communication is outgoing from a smartphone, by using heuristics or specific Indicators of Compromise (IoCs).
 In orde…
 * 【2023-09-18】[LoganCome / ROS-Chain](https://github.com/LoganCome/ROS-Chain) -